Updated on July 8, 2020

 CAMH has opened two isolation units to facilitate transfer of patients who test positive for COVID-19, and we have taken a number of additional precautionary measures:

-- Visitors were significantly limited as of March 17, are being fully restricted as of April 6,
+- Visitors were significantly limited as of March 17,

 - Only staff supporting essential patient care remain on site,